RoyalHaskoningDHV/darrow-poc/README.md

     target: UnitTag | None = None
 ```

-`model_type_name` is simply the name of our model and can be any string (TODO is that true?). `model_category` has to be one of the possible levels of the `ModelCategory` Enum.
+`model_type_name` is simply the name of our model and can be any descriptive string. `model_category` has to be one of the possible levels of the `ModelCategory` Enum.
 The last two entries are optional and we assign default values as `None`.
 In our example we do not need them.

 ### Testing compliance with the data contract